San Pedro Garza García: Elementary and secondary education

 San Pedro has 40 public pre-schools, elementary schools, middle schools, and high schools.
 The city also has 39 private schools.
 However, whereas public schools only offer one type of education (e.g., only middle school, or only elementary school), private schools offer multiple types (mostly K-9th and K-12).
 If counted individually by type of education provided, private schools function as 88 different schools, more than twice the number of public schools.

-Some examples of notable private schools in San Pedro are Bachillerato Anáhuac Campus Monterrey, Centro de Educación y Cultura del Valle, S.C.
-(CECVAC), Colegio Inglés, Instituto Anglia, Instituto Brillamont, Instituto Irlandés, Instituto Mater, Instituto San Roberto, Liceo de Monterrey, and The American Institute of Monterrey.

-Other education

-The Asociacion Regiomontana de Lengua Japonesa A.C., a part-time Japanese school, is in Garza García.